Jayme

 This is an amazing audio account.. really remarkably well done!

-Many personal stories.. and things I didnât know.. like all the boats in the harbor evacuating survivors away from the site⊠the effort to land every airplane in the United States at that time.
+Many personal stories.. and things I didn’t know.. like all the boats in the harbor evacuating survivors away from the site

 Emotional and still horrifying!